 Intermittent fasting can be helpful for those who are looking to reduce their calorie intake.
-The idea is that you cycle between fasting and eating, explains registered dietitian Anna Taylor, RD.
+The idea is that you cycle between fasting and eating, explains registered dietitian Anna Taylor, RD, LD.
 There are different methods, like eating for eight hours and then fasting for 16 hours.

 Before you start a diet, it’s best to discuss it with a healthcare provider.
 But no matter which diet you pick, a focus on healthy eating is one of the best things you can do for your overall health.